 The only requirement for a good ripple is that the ripples stay consistent row by row.
 If you are a beginner we recommend starting with the Ripples Galore pattern featured in this post.
 It has a very easy pattern repeat.
 Many patterns have extra design elements and longer repeats such as the Shaded Diamonds Throw.
 There is a lot of room to customize any ripple pattern to express your creativity.
 Try different stitch combinations to create new textures like in the Chevron Baby Blanket and the Sparkling Waves of Color Blanket Work your ripple in only one color and let your stitches show their beauty like in the Vertical Zig Zag Throw or Bands of Lace Ripple Blanket Use gradient colors or a color family like in our Ripples Galore family or choose your favorite color combinations.
 Both of these blankets are worked using the Ripple Galore Pattern.
 The Dark Grey, Light Grey, and White Crochet blanket is worked using a color gradient.
 The Lime, White and Melon swatch was knit using watermelon colors for a fun summertime blanket.

 Stay Tuned for more great tutorials and exclusive previews.
 Next week we will be premiering a brand new yarn line from Mary Maxim that we know you'll love.
-In the month of June, we are hosting a Crochet Along and a Make Along.
+Check out our other crochet tutorials like our post on How to Crochet a Basic Baby Blanket.
 Make sure to follow us on all of our Social Media profiles!